Mahra Youth Unity Association

 Yemen is the poorest country in the Middle East, with historically weak state institutions, fraught by civil war, with disparate groups vying for control of government.
 Mahra is one of the least developed regions of Yemen and has struggled recently with a deteriorating security situation and renewed recruitment efforts by extremist groups.
 Much of the population live in small communities with minimal educational opportunities.
 Even in larger towns where schools exist, education is marred by poor attendance, scarcity of learning materials and a lack of qualified teachers.

-The Mahra Youth Union Association (MYUA) helps to build strong societal relationships and bolster communities in the east at a volatile time (war, militant jihadist extremism, smuggling, militia recruitment, organised crime).
+The Mahra Youth Unity Association (MYUA) helps to build strong societal relationships and bolster communities in the east at a volatile time (war, militant jihadist extremism, smuggling, militia recruitment, organised crime).
 Their work is especially strong in engaging youth and women.
 It helps to create opportunities and alternatives to criminal and extremist activity, and results in stabilization.

 Education Programme for Peace and Stabilization